How to watch the Dallas Mavericks vs. Minnesota Timberwolves NBA Playoffs game tonight: Game 1 livestream options

 The Dallas Mavericks face the Minnesota Timberwolves tonight for Game 1 of the NBA Western Conference finals.
 It's been twenty years since the Wolves last made the cut to the NBA conference finals, while the Mavericks last made an appearance in 2022.

-An intense matchup you won't want to miss, keep reading for all the ways you can watch Mavericks vs. Timberwolves Game 1 tonight.
+An intense matchup you won't want to miss, keep reading for all the ways you can watch Dallas Mavericks vs. Minnesota Timberwolves Game 1 tonight.

 How and when to watch Dallas Mavericks vs. Minnesota Timberwolves Game 1